ehrpg/qstar/docs/index.md

 In addition to abilities and skills, skill checks also receive a bonus or drawback from roleplaying.
 Good roleplay should be rewarded by awarding a bonus to the skill check, while bad roleplay or none at all should impose a penalty.

+Skills impose penalties or add bonuses to the outcome when you either roll two ones or two sixes on any skill check.
+These only apply however, if the skill itself fails or succeeds.
+Rolling two ones or sixes does not automatically make you fail or succeed on the task.
+The [available skills](#available-skills) list some examples of additional outcomes.

 !!! summary "How to make a **skill check**"
     <div class="formula formula-top formula-bottom">